mnn/ts-matcher/README.md

 You can see that in many cases TSMatcher is more concise, yet more powerful, than the built-in `switch`.
 Example above mainly demonstrates an ability to use `Matcher` as an expression which is very common in functional languages.
-For more information read features section.
+For more information read the features section.

 ## Basic usage